 Innovation, diversity, investment and jobs would be enhanced by levelling the playing field for smaller players.
 This is all the more true for the EU and other recovery mechanisms that have been put in place to help address the impact of the covid crisis.

+It is vital that the role of these structures is reinforced.
 We need a new regulatory, competition, social and fiscal environment.

 Europe must grow its “missing middle” by creating the best possible conditions for smaller cultural actors who contribute the most in terms of jobs and innovation, and by opposing further concentration in the cultural markets.
+In the music sector for example over 80% of all new releases in Europe are on SME and also micro labels and they need the right market and financial conditions to grow.

 INCREASING INVESTMENT THROUGH A NEW FINANCIAL APPROACH TO CULTURE